PERTH FAMILY PROVISION CLAIMS, ESTATE AND INHERITANCE DISPUTES

 We have experience in challenging superannuation trustee’s decisions with respect to pay outs and if you or your loved ones do not believe a just and reasonable decision has been made by the superannuation trustee, please contact us.
 Our experienced team will be able to assist you determine whether it is worthwhile and cost effective to seek a review of the decision.It is important to note that there are strict time limits for seeking a review of the superannuation trustee’s decision so it is important to obtain legal advice as soon as a decision is made.

-We may be able to offer a no win no fee policy for eligible family provision and inheritance dispute claims.
-Contact our Perth or Fremantle lawyers today to book an appointment to discuss your family provision and/or inheritance disputes and to see if you are eligible for a no win no fee cost agreement.
-You can contact us on (08) 9335 6643, email us at firstname.lastname@example.org or use the below contact form.
+In certain circumstances, we may be able to offer a no win no fee policy for family provision and inheritance dispute claims.
+Contact our Perth or Fremantle lawyers today to book an appointment at our discounted initial consultation rates to discuss your family provision and/or inheritance disputes.
+At your appointment, our solicitor will consider your claim and evaluate if you are eligible for a no win no fee cost agreement.
+You can contact us on (08) 9335 6643, email us at email@example.com or use our contact form.